 From insights to experiment

 With the insights from the research as a starting point, 6 teams of designers worked on one of the themes.
 Their assignment was to develop a concept that shows the Brabant residents that their provincial administrators listened to them and that encourages conversations between the people of Brabant and government representatives.
-Two teams with the best concepts further developed their idea and are presenting the outcome during the Dutch Design Week.
+Two teams with the best concepts further developed their idea and will present the outcome at Dutch Design Week.

 Experiment 1: The Voting Bin (theme Green Brabant)

 In four years’ time we make an average of 292,000 choices about our food and only one about our province.
 With the abolition of the referendum, this number will most likely remain one.
 What if making choices about your environment became as easy as running your errands?
 What if you could vote on every street corner?

 Carelessly throwing your rubbish onto the street is obviously discouraged.
 But if it were up to Daan Wubben and Bouke Bruins, carelessly throwing your rubbish into the trash bin will soon be a thing of the past too.